hazelcast/hazelcast-python-client/docs/configuration.rst

 To use SSL to authenticate the Hazelcast members, SSL should be enabled on the client side.
 Client should also provide a CA file in the PEM format that includes the certificates offered by Hazelcast members during the handshake.
-You should provide the absolute path of your CA file to the cafile option.
+You should provide the absolute path of your CA file to the cafile field.

 .. code-block:: python